 Organisational Unit: UNU Institute for the Advanced Study of Sustainability (UNU-IAS)

-Remuneration will be commensurate with qualification and experience.
+Remuneration will be JPY 13,000 per day.
 There are no other fringe benefits.

 Please note that applications received after the closing date will not be considered.

 – – – – –

 The United Nations shall place no restrictions on the eligibility of men and women to participate in any capacity and under conditions of equality in its principal and subsidiary organs.
 (Charter of the United Nations – Chapter 3, article 8)